 Strawberry cultivation began in Japan during the Meiji Era, and has taken off rapidly since then.
 There are approximately 300 different varieties of strawberries in the world, and Japan is home to more than half of them!
 Development of the Amaou strawberry began in 2002 and it took six years for the variety to be perfected.
-Today, Amaou strawberries are grown predominantly in Itojima, a city in Fukuoka, which has the ideal climate for the slow-growing process necessary to create juicy Amaou strawberries.
+Today, Amaou strawberries are grown predominantly in Itojima, a city in Fukuoka, which has the ideal climate for the slow process necessary for farmers to grow strawberries.
 With so many varieties of strawberries in Japan, the Amaou is truly special to have earned the title of king!
 Amaou strawberries are extremely well-regarded and are often given as gifts in Japan.
 However they are not a cheap gift-a single Amaou strawberry can cost up to 1,200 yen, which is the equivalent of $10 USD!

 Amaou strawberries are delicious on their own, but there are also many different Japanese snacks that feature them!
 One traditional dessert that may have popularized strawberries as a winter food is Japanese Christmas cake.
-Strawberries are the star of this recipe, so a sweet, juicy variety like the Amaou is ideal.
+Japanese strawberries are the star of this recipe, so a sweet, juicy variety like the Amaou is ideal.
 This Japanese cake is a simple sponge cake with whipped cream and fresh strawberries adorning the top, sometimes complemented by some Christmas-themed decorations as well.
 This is a classic Japanese dessert that highlights the sweet and fresh Amaou strawberry!